SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

   satisfies 80% of customer needs.
-- **Better to kill a feature than ship it incomplete**: half-baked features that aren't used and reflect poorly on the whole product are costly construction with bad ROI and reputational damage.
+- **Better to kill a feature than ship it incomplete**: half-baked features that aren't used and reflect poorly on the whole product are costly construction with bad ROI and worse, reputational damage.
 - **Do it right, do it now**: it's never faster nor cheaper to do it right later.
 In fact, it's worse because often time misjudgment becomes institionalized and imbued in the literal software artifacts.